-- The student notifies StudentAid BC (via email) requesting that their application for part-time student financial assistance be cancelled and providing reasons for this request.
-The student or financial aid office must return all bursary cheques, not negotiated or cashed, to StudentAid BC for cancellation. - 2.
-StudentAid BC will cancel any bursary cheques, not negotiated or cashed, and will then cancel the application. - 3.
+The student notifies StudentAid BC (via email) requesting that their application for part-time student financial assistance be cancelled and providing reasons for this request.
+The student or financial aid office must return all cheques, not negotiated or cashed, to StudentAid BC for cancellation.

+- 2. StudentAid BC will cancel any cheques, not negotiated or cashed, and will then cancel the application. - 3.
 A request for cancellation letter may be submitted by the financial aid officer and post-secondary institution owners/operators due to non-attendance by a student.
-In such cases, the uncashed bursary cheques must accompany the cancellation request. - 4.
+In such cases, the uncashed cheques must accompany the cancellation request. - 4.
 Students who change their decision to cancel the application must submit a new application if the original application has already been cancelled.
 If the original application has not already been cancelled, the student must advise StudentAid BC in writing (via email) to cease the cancellation process.

 Note: Missing or destroyed B.C.
-Supplemental Bursary for Students with a Permanent Disability cheques can be supported by submitting a Lost Document Form to StudentAid BC.
+Supplemental Bursary for Students with a Permanent Disability or B.C.
+Access Grant cheques can be supported by contacting StudentAid BC via email at StudentAidBC@gov.bc.ca.

-Section 8: Canada-B.C.
-Integrated Loan Payments
+12.8 Canada-B.C.
+Integrated Student Loan Payments

-If a student applying for part-time funding has an outstanding full-time Canada-B.C. integrated loan, studying part-time will not affect the status of the full-time loan.
-This means that the student will enter repayment on their Canada-B.C. integrated loan regardless of their part-time studies.
+If a student applying for part-time funding has an outstanding full-time Canada-B.C. integrated student loan, studying part-time will not affect the status of the full-time loan.
+This means that the student will enter repayment on their Canada-B.C. integrated student loan regardless of their part-time studies.